WhoSayin52/raytrace_renderer/README.md

 ![Windows](https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white)

 ## Learning Objectives
-1. First steps into real-time graphics programming, including lighting models (Phong lighting), shadows, reflections, ray casting, and basic collision detection.
+1. First steps into graphics programming, including lighting models (Phong lighting), shadows, reflections, ray casting, and basic collision detection.
 2. A hands-on introduction to the Win32 API and the Windows message loop, including `VirtualAlloc`, `WindowProc`, `DefWindowProc`, and `PostMessage`.
 3. A deeper understanding of low-level memory management concepts such as allocation granularity, memory pages, alignment, and manual memory management.
-4. Applying linear algebra to real-time applications, for example using rotation matrices to convert between camera space and world space.
+4. Applying linear algebra to applications, for example using rotation matrices to convert between camera space and world space.
 5. Rendering from scratch using a software backbuffer and GDI via `StretchDIBits`.

 ## Screenshots